Microchip-MPLAB-Harmony/bootloader_apps_i2c/apps/i2c_bootloader/docs/readme_sam_e70_xult.md

 ![host_app_nvm_setup](../../docs/images/i2c_bootloader_host_app_nvm_setup.png)

-If the NVM Host Development Kit being used is other than [SAM E70 Xplained Pro Evaluation Kit](https://www.microchip.com/en-us/product/ATSAME70Q21) then follow the steps mentioned in [Configuring NVM Host application project](../../docs/readme_configure_host_app_nvm.md#configuring-the-nvm-host-application)
+If the NVM Host Development Kit being used is other than [SAM E70 Xplained Ultra Evaluation Kit](https://www.microchip.com/en-us/product/ATSAME70Q21) then follow the steps mentioned in [Configuring NVM Host application project](../../docs/readme_configure_host_app_nvm.md#configuring-the-nvm-host-application)

 1. Open the NVM host application project *host_app_nvm/firmware/sam_e70_xult.X* in the IDE
     - If a NVM host application project of different development kit is used then open that project in the IDE